dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 Now run `npm run dev` to see your app at `http://localhost:8080`.

 ![App recently scaffolded and showing at Localhost](https://cdn.auth0.com/blog/preact/scaffoldedapp.png)

+**Note:** Another alternative is to use the efficient [create-react-app](https://github.com/facebookincubator/create-react-app) tool.
+It was created for scaffolding new react apps.
+Currently, there is no similar tool for creating preact apps.
+However, the team behind `create-react-app` tool made it very easy for developers to configure it to suit their needs via react-scripts.

+> Learn how to configure create-react-app with this [excellent tutorial](https://auth0.com/blog/how-to-configure-create-react-app/).

+Thanks to the open source community, *Boris Serdiuk* already did the hard work of configuring `create-react-app` to create preact apps.
+All you need to do is have the `create-react-app` tool installed globally, then follow the [instructions here](https://github.com/just-boris/create-preact-app).

 Open up the `src/components` directory and delete all the existing directories.